niklaas/port-builder/Readme.md

 for building is attractive.
 This repository provides a skeleton for creating a temporary [poudriere][1] build machine running as an [EC2 instance][2] on [Amazon AWS][3].
 The machine is created with the help of [Terraform][7] and multiple `sh` scripts.

+The approach offers some outstanding characteristics: The skeleton is split into two layers: one for permanent, and one for temporary cloud infrastructure -- storage and build machine respectively.
+While building, poudriere's state is saved on an EBS.
 When building is completed, the packages are stored on a S3 bucket.
+In sum, this offers two huge
+advantages:

+1. Since poudriere's state is on an EBS, created ports trees, jails and packages are stored independently from the build machine itself.
+Thus, you can deploy a very powerful machine in the cloud, use and pay it only as long as you really need it, and destroy it afterwards.
+The next time you want to compile packages, simply deploy a new instance -- it will re-attach the EBS and already created ports trees, jails, and packages are at hand.

-Serving the bucket as static website, the packages can be made available for any FreeBSD machine.
+2. Serving the bucket as static website, the packages can be made available for any FreeBSD machine easily.

 The idea was inspired by [JoergFiedler/freebsd-build-machine][5] using [Vagrant][6], its [AWS Provider][9], and [Ansible][10].
 I prefer my